 Arson Device Linkage

-Subsequently, during the investigation, Halstenberg was linked to the fire through the construction of the device.
-Investigators found evidence of an arson device consisting of a cigarette box filled with paper and coins, the coins likely used as weight.
+Investigators found evidence of an arson device consisting of a cigarette box filled with paper and coins.
 This type of device was likely prepared in advance and remotely deployed by tossing it into the vegetation.
+The coins provided mass to the device, making it easier to throw a longer distance.
 A similarly constructed device was recovered at the Line Fire site.

-While incendiary devices are not commonly used in wildland fire cases, when discovered, they provide crucial evidence and a direct link to a suspect.
-Such devices may contain fingerprints and DNA, and the specific details of device construction can be used to connect an individual to multiple fires.
+While incendiary devices are not commonly used in wildland fire arson, when discovered, they provide crucial evidence and potentially a direct link to a suspect.
+Such devices may contain fingerprints and DNA, and the specific details of the device’s construction can be used to connect an individual to multiple fires.
+Investigators in this case found DNA that could belong to Halstenberg on the coins.

 If an incendiary device is found at a fire scene, investigators should exercise caution and avoid attempting to disassemble the device themselves.
 The device must be sent promptly to a crime lab.
 The crime lab can then process the device for fingerprints and DNA, as well as carefully deconstruct it.
 The lab should also take detailed measurements and evidentiary photographs of the device’s construction and components.